What Barclays needed

 And it is delivered seamlessly on desktop, tablet or mobile.

 One compelling reason for the bank choosing Skillcast was the powerful management information that our gamified learning provides.
-Questions can be grouped by topic (learning objective) then broken down by department, manager or geography.
+Questions can be grouped by topic (learning objective) and then broken down by department, manager or geography.
 This has a number of benefits:

 - The learner can see instantly which areas they need to improve